ffloyd/dynamic_defaults/README.md

 %User{} == %User{name: nil, created_at: nil} # any other way of struct creation except factory do not apply defaults

 #
-# Advanced BetterStruct usage, option 2: defaults are always applied at runtime, but literal syntax is forbidden
+# Advanced DynamicDefaults usage, option 2: defaults are always applied at runtime, but literal syntax is forbidden
 #
 defmodule User do
-  use BetterStruct, defstruct_behavior: :override, forbid_literal_syntax: true
+  use DynamicDefaults, defstruct_behavior: :override, forbid_literal_syntax: true

   defstruct name: "Bob", created_at: DateTime.utc_now()
 end